 The influence of nature and his career as a designer have merged into formulating his professional life mission: to constantly question and create solutions for how humans might more intelligently inhabit this planet and live in sustainable synergy with the natural environment.

-Beyond the realm of Outdoor Project, Tyson spends most of his time with his wife Emily, daughter Mae and their dog Albert living in the Sellwood neighborhood of Portland, building random things, and traveling the Northwest to be in nature and to visit good friends and family.
+Beyond the realm of Outdoor Project, Tyson spends most of his time with his wife Emily, daughter Mae, son River and their dog Albert living in the Sellwood neighborhood of Portland, building random things, and traveling the Northwest to be in nature and to visit good friends and family.